RaphaeldeGail/workspace-nucleation/README.md

 ## Workspace description

-Below is a comprehensive description of a Workspace.
+Below is a comprehensive description of a workspace.

 ### Workspace organization

 A workspace is made of three main parts:

 - the workspace folder where the team can create all the projects needed for their project,
-- the ADM (administration) project, where the team can manager the workspace and its common services,
+- the ADM (administration) project, where the team can manage the workspace and its common services,
 - three Google groups, where team members will be added, and which control the workspace.

 The three Google groups created are: